I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 If your maxi dress happens to have spaghetti straps, you can easily layer a short-sleeved tee underneath so you can wear it to a temple.

 Again do not buy any that are polyester!
 I’ve listed a bunch of cute options below made out of rayon, cotton, or viscose that breathe!
-This one is on sale for only $30!

 I also love packing off shoulder maxi dresses for Thailand.
 Yes your shoulders are showing so you won’t be able to get into a temple in Thailand wearing an off-shoulder maxi dress unless you cover up with a scarf that’s not sheer.